How to Report and Pay Independent Contractor Taxes

 The tax authorities consider an independent contractor for income tax purposes as Sole proprietor.
 This definition comes as a default from a small business.
 You do not need to pay for registration at the state or the IRS, and you do not need to constitute any corporation.

-When you work as an independent contractor, you are paid for the work you have done, but not as a salary or wages.
+When you work as an independent contractor, you are paid for your work, but not as a salary or wage.
 You are paid as a business income.
-It is not a salary, and it is income to your business checking account.
+It is not a salary but income to your business checking account.
 Once you start working as a contractor, you better open a bank account to deposit the money you get as an income.
-And to pay the expenses, you have for your work, like tools, equipment, and materials you use while working for yourself.
+And to pay the expenses. you have for your work, like tools, equipment, and materials you use while working for yourself.
 The money you withdraw for yourself from the business bank account is called a“draw.”
 It is not a salary or wage because you are the owner of this little business that is called an independent contractor.

 Construction contractor

-The money you take out from the bank account as an owner does not affect the taxes you will have to pay at the end of the year.
+The money you take from the bank account as an owner does not affect the taxes you must pay at the year’s end.
 You must pay tax on all the net income of your business.

-Your classification for the state and federal tax systems as a contractor means that there are no with-holdings for tax from your paychecks.
-There will be no Social Security and Medicare deduction too.
+Your classification for the state and federal tax systems as a contractor means no tax withholdings from your paychecks.
+There will be no Social Security and Medicare deductions too.

 How Does Taxes Work for a Sole Proprietor/Independent Contractor?